 Matched betting works by using the free bets that bookies give out all the time.
 You use online software to place two opposite bets with different online bookmakers.
 The opposite (‘matched’) bets then cancel out any losses, and you pocket the free bet.

 It sounds complicated, but it’s easy to get your head round if you watch a few videos!
-I use the matched betting service Profit Accumulator which has videos to walk you through every step so you can’t go wrong.
+I use the matched betting service Outplayed.com (previously Profit Accumulator) which has videos to walk you through every step so you can’t go wrong.

-Learn more by reading through my past blog posts here:
+Learn more by reading through my other blog posts here:

 - My First Month of Matched Betting